muratcansarkalkan/fmspecific/README.md

    - **Crowd Separation**
       - Crowd FIFA16: Separates crowds based on their texture for FIFA16 stadia.
       - Crowd PES6: Separates crowds based on their texture for PES6 stadia.
+      For now use only Crowd PES6 option.
+Before execution, make sure no object is selected at 3D Viewport.
+Press <kbd>Alt</kbd> + <kbd>A</kbd> to deselect everything at Object mode.

    - **Crowd Distribution**
       - Crowd Split: Equally and randomly distributes crowds for both away and home to 4 different materials (0,1,2,3).
 Before using this feature, view the instructions by hovering over the button.
+Make sure no object is selected at 3D Viewport and no mesh is selected at enable_crowd object.
+Press <kbd>Alt</kbd> + <kbd>A</kbd> to deselect everything at Object mode or Edit mode.

    - **PES 2020**
       - Remove Unnecessary Materials: Removes every other material from the blend file unless the texture is a diffuse texture.